 As others have already pointed out, most of the investment Boris claims were already planned, supported by grants external to the TfL budget or initiated by his predecessor Ken Livingstone but not yet shelved.
 And more job losses on the scale that evoked such a strong response from rail unions last Autumn are possible, leading to more unstaffed stations.

 London’s transport network is already a mess, crippled on a daily basis by delays and much more expensive than it was only a few years ago.
 If our capital city is to have a transport network fit for purpose, it must serve all its citizens and prioritise those who rely on it most.
-Together for Transport is committed to empowering local communities with the resources and tools to tackle the transport cuts in their neighbourhoods.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Together for Transport is committed to empowering local communities with the resources and tools to tackle the transport cuts in their neighbourhoods.Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.